Achieved 100% detection in 2023

 Additionally, SIEM systems generate detailed reports that provide insights into security trends, incident response activities, and audit trails for forensic analysis.
 These reports are vital for audits and for making informed decisions about security policies and processes.
 They also offer proof of compliance to regulators and stakeholders, demonstrating an organization’s commitment to security best practices.

-Learn more in our detailed guide to SIEM solutions (coming soon)
+Learn more in our detailed guide to SIEM solutions.

 Security Information and Event Management (SIEM) and Security Operations Centers (SOC) are both crucial elements in modern cybersecurity frameworks.
 SIEM provides the tools and software solutions for logging and analyzing security data, while SOC refers to the team and facilities dedicated to continuous monitoring and analysis of an organization’s security posture.
 Essentially, SIEM is a component that facilitates the operational processes of a SOC.